NMMI/qbmove-simulink/README.md

 To be able to correctly use these libraries, you will need to download the current APIs You can find them [here](https://github.com/qbrobotics/qbAPI).
 You will need to just download the qbAPI folder and save it side by side with the qbmove_simulink folder.
-Before compiling be sure to have a folder tree like that:
+Before compiling be sure to have a folder tree like that (be sure to remove the `-master` suffix):

 * working_directory
     * qbAPI
     * qbmove_simuilnk

+> NOTE: if it is the first time you use the qbmove units on your computer, it is possible that
+> you need to download the drivers to let your computer see the port correctly.
+> To do that visit [FTDI driver](http://www.ftdichip.com/Drivers/VCP.htm) webpage -> VCP drivers
+> and download the proper driver depending on your OS

 ### The compiler